nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Quick Start

 1. Ensure that you have Java 11 or above installed.

-2. Down the latest version of `StonksXD.jar` from [here](https://github.com/AY2122S1-CS2113T-T12-3/tp/releases).
+2. Download the latest version of `StonksXD.jar` from [here](https://github.com/AY2122S1-CS2113T-T12-3/tp/releases).

 3. Copy the file to the folder you want to use as the home folder for your `StonksXD`.

+4. Open the Command-Line interface (CLI) and navigate to the directory where you saved the `.jar` file and run `java -jar tp.java` in the command line. `StonksXD` will start up.

-4. Type the command in the CLI and press Enter to execute it. e.g. typing `help` and pressing Enter will show you all the available commands and their format.
+5. In `StonksXD`, type the command in the CLI and press Enter to execute it.
+(Tip: type `help` to show all available commands and their format.)

+6. Use the format `add_ex d/DESCRIPTION a/AMOUNT c/CATEGORY` to add expense entries to `StonksXD`.

+7. Use the format `add_in d/DESCRIPTION a/AMOUNT c/CATEGORY` to add income entries to `StonksXD`.

+8. Type `balance` to view your net saving.

-5. Refer to the [Features](#features) below for details of each command.
+9. Refer to the [Features](#features) below for the full details of each command.
 ## Features

 ### Notes